tommyh/jasmine-react/README.md

 # API

-## jasmineReact.renderComponent
+## jasmineReact.render

-`jasmineReact.renderComponent(component, [container], [callback]);`
+`jasmineReact.render(component, [container], [callback]);`

-When rendering a React component, this is a convenience function for `React.renderComponent`.
+When rendering a React component, this is a convenience function for `React.render`.

 It has a few helpful features:

 * the component is actually rendered to an attached DOM node (unlike `React.addons.TestUtils.renderIntoDocument which renders into a detached DOM node).
 * the component will be automatically unmounted after the test is complete.
-  NOTE: If you call React.renderComponent in a jasmine test and the component is not unmounted, that component will pollute any subsequent tests which try to render into that container.
+  NOTE: If you call React.render in a jasmine test and the component is not unmounted, that component will pollute any subsequent tests which try to render into that container.
 * the container argument is optional.
 By default it will be: `document.getElementById("jasmine_content").
 If you want to override this behavior, look at the documentation for `jasmineReact.getDefaultContainer`
-* `React.renderComponent` will return before the rendering has occurred.  `jasmineReact.renderComponent` will wait until the async render has been performed.
+* `React.render` will return before the rendering has occurred.  `jasmineReact.render` will wait until the async render has been performed.

-Just like `React.renderComponent`, this method will return the component instance.
+Just like `React.render`, this method will return the component instance.

 ## jasmineReact.spyOnClass